A new deformation family of Schwarz' D surface: Introduction

 For sufficiently large $A$ and $B$, the existence of $\oDD$ surfaces is implied by results of Traizet~\cite{traizet2008}, who constructed TPMS by opening catenoidal nodes among 2-tori.
 The positions of the nodes have to satisfy a balance condition, formulated in terms of elliptic functions, and a non-degeneracy condition.
 The Traizet limit of $\oDD$ was noted by the first author in an earlier experimental work~\cite{chen2018}.
 He used Brakke's Surface Evolver~\cite{brakke1992} to numerically deform the TPMS from near the Traizet limit up to Schwarz' $\tD$ family, and obtained the first images of $\tDD$.
 In particular, he observed that $\tDD$ eventually intersects $\tD$, but Surface Evolver fails to converge near the intersection.
 This failure can now be explained by numeric bifurcation.

 Our paper is organized as follows:

-In Section \ref{sec:period}, we describe the Weierstrass data for surfaces in $\cD$ and formulate the period problem, depending on three real positive parameters $a, b$ and $t$.
+In Section \ref{sec:period}, we describe the Weierstrass data for surfaces in $\cD$, prove their embeddedness, and formulate the period problem, depending on three real positive parameters $a, b$ and $t$.
 The case $a=b$ corresponds to the $\oD$ surfaces, where the period problem is automatically solved.
-Away from $a=b$, the period problem becomes 1-dimensional but is rather complicated.
+In the case $a\ne b$, the period problem becomes 1-dimensional but is rather complicated.

 In Section \ref{sec:gauss} we show that, if $a \ne b$, the branched values of the Gauss map can \emph{not} be antipodal.
 This proves that $\cD \cap \cM = \oD$, and that any solution with $a \ne b$ (namely $\oDD$) lies in $\cN$.